 - Connecting and highlighting the region’s successful innovations (MOFIE)

 These three IGF strategic programs were designed to be sustainable over time, falling under the expected $2M annual revenue from the special fund supporting the IGF.
-Additionally, with a reserve balance of $5-8M the city retains its ability to make larger scale strategic investments as opportunities arise.
+Additionally, with a reserve balance of $5-8M, the city retains its ability to make larger-scale strategic investments as opportunities arise, such as the 500 Startups investment described below.

-This $10M plan — which makes it the largest innovation fund of its kind — was presented to the Council in May 2016, and it was approved unanimously (9-0).
-Following this vote, the Economic Development Department, the Information Technology Department, and the Mayor’s Office collaborated to identify concrete recommendations for appropriations for Council to fulfill the IGF’s goals and objectives.
+This $10M plan — which makes it the most prominent innovation fund of its kind — was presented to the Council in May 2016, and it was approved unanimously (9-0).
+Following this vote, the Economic Development Department, the Information Technology Department, and the Mayor’s Office collaborated to identify concrete recommendations for appropriations for Council to fulfill the IGF’s goals and objectives by creating an Office of Entrepreneurship & Innovation.

 - Diverse, Inclusive, and Creative